puneet166/Compound-finance-Protocol-with-hardhat/README.md

 ## How Smart Contract Works

-Before invoking the `mint` function of smart contract , ensure that your contract has an allowance to spend DAI on your behalf.
+* Before invoking the `mint` function of smart contract , ensure that your contract has an allowance to spend DAI on your behalf.
 Otherwise, it will result in an allowance error.

-The code is structured in a way and it follows best practices and is thoroughly commented to facilitate easy understanding.
+* The code is structured and it follows best practices and is thoroughly commented to facilitate easy understanding.
+* It has been thoroughly tested on the Goreli testnet.
+* It ensure the security concern and prevent unauthorized access.

 ## Running Test Cases

 Before proceeding, make sure you have the following installed: